cdapio/cdap/docs/loom-tech-docs/source/server/index.rst

 A node layout describes a node and consists of a service set, hardware type, and image type.
 The goal in this stage is to take the valid service sets from the previous stage and find all valid node layouts that can be used in the cluster.
 A similar approach is taken to first find all valid node layouts.
 For each valid service set, each combination of service set, hardware type, and image type is examined.
-If the node layout satisfies all constraints, it is added a valid node layouts.
+If the node layout satisfies all constraints, it is added to the set of valid node layouts.
 If not it is discarded.
 After that, if there are multiple valid node layouts for a service set, one is chosen and the others are discarded.
 Which node layout is chosen is deterministically chosen by a comparator that compares node layouts.
+The comparator is pluggable and can be used that the same image is chosen across the entire cluster when possible.
+Or it could be used to prefer cheaper hardware when possible.
+Different users can define their own to match their needs.
 An example of this process is shown in the figure below.

 .. figure:: /_images/node_layouts.png
     :align: center